ZPTXDev/Quaver/CONTRIBUTING.md

 # Contributing to Quaver
 Hi!
-I'm glad to see that you're interested in helping to make Quaver better for everyone.
+I'm glad to see that you're interested in helping to make Quaver better.

 Before we proceed, there are a few things to take note of.